 Burnout is the result of prolonged or chronic stress and is characterized by feeling drained, empty, cynical, and a lack motivation at your job.
-When left untreated, burnout can wreak havoc on your mental, emotional and physical health.
+When left untreated, burnout can wreak havoc on your mental, emotional and physical health and wellness.

 Common causes of job burnout:

 Lack of control or work overload

 Being unable to influence or make decisions that directly impact your work life, including when you work and your workload, can lead to burnout.
 You constantly have an unmanageable workload and can’t say “no” to anyone, either personally or professionally.
 This can lead to mental, physical and emotional exhaustion.